-II Corinthians 5:17-18 Therefore if any man be in Christ, he is a new creature [creation].
-Old things are passed away.
-Behold, all things are become new.
-And all things are of God. . .
+II Corinthians 5:17-18 Therefore if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.
+Now all things are of God. . .

 Do you see that?
 All things are of God!
 The converted Christian does not place himself into the church.
 All of these things pertaining to the new creation are of God.

-II Corinthians 5:18 All things are of God, who has reconciled us to Himself by Jesus Christ, and has given to us the ministry of reconciliation.
+II Corinthians 5:18 All things are of God, who has reconciled us to Himself through Jesus Christ, and has given to us the ministry of reconciliation.

 Verses 17 and 18 clarify this operation through grammatical tense changes—showing that there was a decisive break that took place in Paul's thinking, which occurred in the past.
 The thinking was stated in verse 16, and Paul is actually reflecting on his own time of conversion, and how quickly his mind changed in relation to what Christ was—from "an enemy" to the greatest help that a person ever had—almost, practically, in the blink of an eye.

-And so Paul stating here, through a grammatical tense change, showing that there was a decisive break which took place (recorded in Acts 9) in his thinking.
+And so Paul is stating here, through a grammatical tense change, showing that there was a decisive break which took place (recorded in Acts 9) in his thinking.
 When he wrote, "old things are passed away"—that is, the old way that he used to think.
 And then, the new creation began.
 "Old things are passed away" is written in the aorist tense.
 And then, the "new creation" part is written in the perfect tense, which indicates a continuing process.
 There was a decisive break, and from that point on—when the "new creation" began—it has not stopped.
-It is an on-going process.
-I should say "an on-going creative process."
+It is an ongoing creative process.

 This creative process is overwhelmingly the work of God!
 Even though Paul does not broach the word until II Corinthians 6:14, one of the new things that is created by God through Christ in this process is a new fellowship.
 It says there:

-II Corinthians 6:14 Be you not unequally yoked together with unbelievers: for what fellowship has righteousness with unrighteousness?
+II Corinthians 6:14 Do not be unequally yoked together with unbelievers.
+For what fellowship has righteousness with lawlessness?
 And what communion [or, fellowship] has light with darkness?

 There is nothing in common between the righteous and the unrighteous, except that we are both human.
 As far as Paul's subject here goes, there is nothing in common.
 And, back in II Corinthians 5:18, we see how Paul introduces this fellowship.
 He does it through the words "reconciled" and "reconciliation."

-II Corinthians 5:18 And all things are of God, who has reconciled us to Himself by Jesus Christ, and has given to us the ministry of reconciliation.
+II Corinthians 5:18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given to us the ministry of reconciliation.

 "Reconciliation" means that peace has been established between parties that had been antagonistic toward each other.
 Those parties were God and us.
 The basis for the establishment of peace is Jesus Christ.

-Romans 5:6-11 For when we were yet without strength [That is, when we were unconverted.], in due time Christ died for the ungodly.
-[Here is the means of reconciliation:] For scarcely for a righteous man will one die; yet peradventure for a good man some would even dare to die.
-But God commended His love toward us, in that, while we were yet sinners, Christ died for us.
-Much more then, being now justified by His blood, we shall be saved from wrath through Him.
-For if, when we were enemies, we were reconciled to God by the death of His Son, much more, being reconciled, we shall be saved by His life.
-And not only so, but we also joy in God through our Lord Jesus Christ, by whom we have now received the atonement.
+Romans 5:6-11 For when we were still without strength [That is, when we were unconverted.], in due time Christ died for the ungodly.
+[Here is the means of reconciliation:] For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.
+But God demonstrates His love toward us, in that while we were still sinners, Christ died for us.
+Much more then, having now been justified by His blood, we shall be saved from wrath through Him.
+For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
+And not only that, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received the reconciliation.

-Romans 5:8 But God commends His love toward us, in that, while we were yet sinners, Christ died for us [for the ungodly].
+Romans 5:8 But God demonstrates His love toward us, in that while we were still sinners, Christ died for us [for the ungodly].